alirezaghrb1999/advanced-programming-project/README.md

 # advanced programming project by C++ QT framework
-this project is a QT windows application for renting different house types
+this project is a windows application made by C++ QT framework for renting different house types